-Tires - The tires or tubes may need to be replaced every 6 months - 3 years, depending on usage.
+Tires - The tires may need to be replaced every 6 months - 3 years, depending on usage.
 The back wheels are secured by a single wheel securing nut located in the middle of the wheel.
-It is a 24mm nut.
+The nut size is going to be a 21mm socket.

 A jack or stand will be needed to remove the front tire.
 The front wheel is secured by the front axle bolt.
-On the bolt side, it is a 12mm.
-On the nut side, it is 14mm.
+On the wheel nuts there will be covers that need to just be popped off.
+The size your going to need is going to be a 19mm socket to take this off.